The Friends of Eddie Coyle: Production

 During the making of the film, Robert Mitchum was interested in meeting the local gangsters as part of his research.
 Journalist George Kimball, a sports writer on the Boston Herald at the time, claimed that Mitchum wanted to meet Whitey Bulger and was warned against it by Higgins.
 What is claimed instead is that cast member Alex Rocco, who grew up in Somerville and was a hanger-on of the Winter Hill Gang during the early 1960s, introduced Mitchum to Howie Winter.

-Howie Carr suggested that the character 'Dillon' (Peter Boyle) is a thinly-veiled reference to Whitey Bulger - both characters operate out of a bar and work as freelance contract killers, and both are police informants; though Bulger's status as an informant was not publicly-known at the time.
+Howie Carr suggested that the character 'Dillon' (Peter Boyle) is a thinly-veiled reference to Whitey Bulger — both characters operate out of a bar and work as freelance contract killers, and both are police informants; though Bulger's status as an informant was not publicly-known at the time.
 The death of Eddie Coyle mirrors the killing of William "Billy" O'Brien, a Bulger associate and ex-convict who was killed over fears of turning turncoat.
 Author George V. Higgins denied Dillon was directly based on Bulger, though admitted he "wrote about Dillon before Whitey became Whitey, if you know what I mean."

 Filming

 Filming took place throughout the Boston area, including Government Center in Boston, and Dedham, Cambridge, Milton, Quincy, Sharon, Somerville, Malden, and Weymouth, Massachusetts.
-A sequence at Boston Garden was filmed during a NHL game between the Boston Bruins and the Chicago Blackhawks.
+A sequence at Boston Garden was filmed during an NHL ice hockey game between the Boston Bruins and the Chicago Blackhawks.

 On October 17, 1972, scenes were shot at the Dedham Plaza, showing W.T.
 Grant's, Woolworth's, Barbo's Furniture, Liggett's Drugstore, Capitol Supermarket, Friendly's, and Plaza Liquors.
 A few weeks later, on December 1, the crew shot the film's opening scene in Dedham Square.
 South Shore Bank (Note: As of 2023, it is a Citizen's Bank.), located in Dedham Square, was the bank robbed in the film.
 Local businesses including Geishecker's, P.J.'s Pastry Shop, McLellan's, and Gilbert's Package Store can be seen as the movie's bank manager drives through the Square.
 Mitchum signed autographs for fans in between takes.